 Like other fruits, lychees are a good source of various antioxidant plant compounds.

-- Epicatechin: An antioxidant that may improve heart health and reduce the risk of cancer and diabetes (5, 6).
+- Epicatechin: A flavonoid that may improve heart health and reduce your risk of cancer and diabetes (

-- Rutin: A powerful antioxidant.
-Studies indicate that it may help protect against chronic diseases, such as cancer, diabetes, and heart disease (6, 7).
+- Rutin: A flavonoid which may help protect against chronic diseases, such as cancer, diabetes, and heart disease (

-Oligonol is a dietary supplement that is often mentioned with a reference to lychees.
+Oligonol is a dietary supplement that is often mentioned in connection to lychees.

-It is a patented mixture of antioxidants (proanthocyanidins) from lychee skin and green tea, developed by the Amino Up Chemical Corporation in Japan.
+It’s a patented mixture of antioxidants (proanthocyanidins) derived from lychee skin and green tea, developed by the Amino Up Chemical Corporation in Japan.

-The antioxidants are chemically altered to increase their uptake from the gut (8).
+The antioxidants are chemically altered to increase their uptake from your gut (

-However, Oligonol is not found naturally in lychee fruits, so its health effects do not apply to lychees.
+However, as it’s not found naturally in lychee fruits, its health effects don’t apply to lychees.

-Bottom Line: Like most fruits and vegetables, lychees are a good source of antioxidants and other healthy plant compounds.
+Like most fruits and vegetables, lychees are a good source of antioxidants and other healthy plant compounds.
 These include epicatechin and rutin.
-They do not contain any Oligonol, as is often claimed.
+Fresh lychees don’t contain any Oligonol, as is often claimed.

-In fact, lychees contain several healthy minerals, vitamins, and antioxidants, such as potassium, copper, vitamin C, epicatechin, and rutin, which may help protect against heart disease, cancer, and diabetes (3, 6, 7, 16).
+Lychees contain several healthy minerals, vitamins, and antioxidants, such as potassium, copper, vitamin C, epicatechin, and rutin.
+These may help protect against heart disease, cancer, and diabetes (

 When eaten in moderation as a part of a healthy diet, lychees do not have any known adverse health effects.

-They taste good, and are also a good source of vitamin C and several beneficial antioxidants.
+They have a sweet and flowery flavor and are a good source of vitamin C and several beneficial antioxidants.
 This makes them an excellent addition to a healthy diet.